woozet-cookbooks/architecture-center.ko-kr/docs/resiliency/failure-mode-analysis.md

 **Diagnostics**.
 Application logs.

 ### Database connection limit is reached.
-**Detection**.
+**검색**.
 Azure SQL Database limits the number of concurrent workers, logins, and sessions.
 The limits depend on the service tier.
 For more information, see [Azure SQL Database resource limits][sql-db-limits].

 To detect these errors, catch `System.Data.SqlClient.SqlException` and check the value of `SqlException.Number` for the SQL error code.
 For a list of relevant error codes, see [SQL error codes for SQL Database client applications: Database connection error and other issues][sql-db-errors].